 The Workforce Skills and Development component of the Economic Development Initiative supports efforts to build a cohesive and effective workforce development system in the region that meets the demands of employers, quickly responds to change, and provides training opportunities and career pathways for employment and advancement for all Cenla residents.

 In recent years, the Foundation funded over $2 million in Workforce Opportunity and Healthcare Occupations grants that were used to support Central Louisiana postsecondary institutions in providing training programs for healthcare and technical occupations.

 The recent grant to CLTCC “is our second part of that, which is to work on the manufacturing side of the economy,” Rosier said.

-The grant dollars will be used to fund a state-of-the-art technical training program with a focus on advanced manufacturing for jobs specific to Central Louisiana with the goal of increased economic activity.
+The grant dollars will be used to fund a state-of-the-art technical training program with a focus on advanced manufacturing.
+The goal is to produce graduates for the high-wage, high-demand jobs in the manufacturing sector throughout the region.
 “Our grant is a vote of confidence but also a challenge to CLTCC leadership and staff,” Rosier said.

 CLTCC Chancellor Jimmy Sawtelle said the funding will “enhance the quality of our programs and college.
 The goal of this investment is to support Cenla’s students, local business and industry, and the community.
 This well-crafted strategy will positively impact our workforce, economy, and the entire region for years to come.”